fractalide/fractalide/components/README.md

 ### What?

-Subnets may contain components, other subnets and [contracts](../components/README.md).
+`Subnets` are essentially buckets with holes in them.
+Each hole is a `port` connects to other `components` or `subnets` ports which are contained in the bucket. `Subnets` may also have [contracts](../components/README.md) as a dependency, they are used for an important concept called an `Initial Information Packet` or `IIP`, to be described later.

 ### Why?

 Composition is a very important part of programming.
-A `subnet` allows one to compose `components`, other `subnets` and `contracts` and expose a nice simple interface presenting a simple abstraction to users.
+A `subnet` allows one to compose `components`, other `subnets` and `contracts` and expose a nice simple interface to users.
+These `subnets` may be recombined in as many ways as `components`, indeed from an interface perspective they are identical to `components`.

 ### Who?

 Typically experts in a domain will operate here.
-These people most likely are not programmers and prefer focusing on the science vs getting tangled in the weeds of code.
+These people most likely are not programmers and prefer focusing on the Science vs getting tangled in the weeds of code.
 Programmers will find `subnets` very important because this allows them to create more powerful hierarchies of components.

 ### Where?